kavyacp123/blockstats/README.md

 * Cloud cost awareness
 * Real-world engineering trade-offs

----

-## 📄 Resume Description (You Can Use This)

-> **ChronoPrice – Cryptocurrency Price Prediction Platform**
-> Designed and implemented an LSTM-based time-series prediction system for cryptocurrency prices.
-Built a data ingestion pipeline, feature engineering layer, and inference service, with predictions stored in PostgreSQL and visualized through a React dashboard.
-Optimized for free-tier cloud deployment while maintaining a production-style architecture.

----

-## 🎤 Interview Explanation (1–2 Minutes)

-> “ChronoPrice ingests recent crypto price data, applies window-based feature engineering, and runs LSTM inference to predict future prices.
-Predictions are stored for analytics and visualized on a dashboard.
-For demo purposes, it’s deployed on free-tier infrastructure, so predictions operate in near–real-time, but the architecture is scalable to a fully real-time system.”

----

-## 🔮 Future Enhancements (Optional)

-* Multiple cryptocurrencies
-* Model retraining pipeline
-* Confidence intervals
-* Drift detection
-* Fully real-time WebSocket ingestion
-* Migration to always-on infrastructure

----

 ## ⚠️ Disclaimer

 This project is built **for educational and demonstration purposes only**.